The discone antenna or discone aerial is often used where an omnidirectional wide band or bandwidth RF antenna design is needed.

 Discone antenna basics

 Although sometimes called a scanner antenna, the discone antenna receives its name from its shape: it consists of a top disc underneath which is a cone.

 The disc and cone can be made from solid metal sheet, but this would increase the windage, i.e. wind resistance or wind loading and its weight.
-Normally they are made from rods that are able to electrically simulate the disc and cone.
-Often between 8 and sixteen rods are used, with most designs being within the lower region of the number of rods.
+Normally they are made from rods that are able to electrically simulate the disc and the cone.
+Often between six and sixteen rods are used, with most designs being within the lower region of the number of rods.

-The discone can operate over frequency ranges of up to 10:1 dependent upon the particular design, and it also offers a relatively low angle of radiation (and reception).
+The discone antenna can operate over frequency ranges of up to 10:1 dependent upon the particular design, and it also offers a relatively low angle of radiation (and reception).
 This makes it ideal for VHF / UHF applications as its greatest sensitivity is parallel or almost parallel to the Earth.
 However towards the top of its frequency range it is found that the angle of radiation increases slightly.

 Although it is widely used for receiving applications, the discone antenna is less commonly used for transmitting.
 There are several reasons for this.
 Although it offers a wide bandwidth, it is not optimised for a particular band of frequencies and is less efficient than many other types of RF antenna design that can be used.

 Additionally the wideband nature of the RF antenna means that spurious signals can be radiated more easily and the level of reflected power will vary over the operating range and may rise above acceptable limits in some areas.
 However with modern equipment, the filtering of the signal is normally very good, and this should not be too much of an issue.

 The basic RF discone antenna or scanner antenna design consists of three main components: the insulator, the cone elements and the disc elements.